MRCollective/ChameleonForms/docs/the-section.md

 }
 ```

-The `BeginSection` extension method on Section looks like this:
+The `BeginSection` extension methods on Section look like this:

 ```csharp
         /// <summary>